petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/blade-cli/generating-projects-with-blade-cli.md

    blade samples model-listener
    ```

-1. If you want a specific version of the sample, you can pass in a version:
+1. If you want a specific version of the sample, you can specify a version:

    ```bash
    blade samples -v 7.1 model-listener